-Next, we provide a concrete illustration of how optimized algorithms behave under distributional mis-specification.
-For Gaussian KL-UCB operating in environments with iid Gaussian rewards, if the actual variance is just slightly greater than the variance assumed by the algorithm, then the expected regret will scale as a power of $T$, as we show in Corollary \ref{cor1} below.
-Since one rarely knows the true variance of rewards (among other things) in practice, the result indicates that it may not be very meaningful to attain asymptotic optimality within a limited parametric class of arm distributions.
-In the (often likely) scenario that the parametric assumptions are incorrect, the fragility of optimized algorithms can cause them to significantly malfunction.
-The technical arguments simplify significantly in the Gaussian setting, and for future reference, we provide a stand-alone proof of Corollary \ref{cor1} in Appendix \ref{mis-specificationproofs}.
+In Corollary \ref{cor1} below, we show that for Gaussian KL-UCB operating in environments with iid Gaussian rewards, if the actual variance is just slightly greater than the variance specified in the algorithm design, then the expected regret will grow at a rate that is a power of $T$.
+The proof details simplify significantly in this Gaussian setting, and for future reference, we provide a stand-alone proof of Corollary \ref{cor1} in Appendix \ref{mis-specificationproofs}.
 See Figure \ref{figure1} in Section \ref{numerical} for numerical simulations illustrating (\ref{varianceratio}).

-\begin{corollary} Let $\pi$ be KL-UCB for Gaussian rewards with assumed variance $\sigma^2 > 0$.
-Then for any environment $\nu$ corresponding to Gaussian rewards with actual variance $\sigma_0^2$ in which arm $2$ is sub-optimal, and for any $\gamma \in (0,1)$,
+\begin{corollary} Let $\pi$ be KL-UCB optimized for iid Gaussian rewards with variance $\sigma^2 > 0$.
+Then for any two-armed environment $\nu$ yielding iid Gaussian rewards with actual variance $\sigma_0^2 > 0$,